mui/material-ui/docs/data/material/components/multiple-snackbars/multiple-snackbars.md

 product: material-ui
 title: React Multiple Snackbars component
 components: SnackbarsProvider
-githubLabel: 'component: multiple snackbars'
+githubLabel: 'component: snackbar'
 materialDesign: https://material.io/components/snackbars
 waiAria: https://www.w3.org/TR/wai-aria-1.1/#alert
 ---

 # Multiple Snackbars

-<p class="description">Multiple snackbars can be used to show ore than one snackbars at a time</p>
+<p class="description">Place multiple snack bars on the page.</p>

-Multiple snackbars on the page can be placed by using `SnackbarsProvider` and `useSnackbars` hook.
+Multiple snackbars can be placed on the page by using `SnackbarsProvider` and `useSnackbars` hook.
 Wrap your application with `SnackbarsProvider` to use the `useSnackbars` hook within your components.
-If using `ThemeProvider` wrap `SnackbarsProvider` below it like:
+If using `ThemeProvider`, wrap `SnackbarsProvider` below it like:

 ```jsx
 <ThemeProvider>